AviatrixSystems/Docs/HowTos/insane_mode.rst

 What is the Aviatrix hardware appliance?
 ------------------------------------------

 Aviatrix offers a 1U rack mountable hardware appliance deployed in the datacenter.
-It works with the Aviatrix gateway and has the following use cases.
+It works with the Aviatrix gateway.

 The Aviatrix appliance CloudN specification: